 It would be instructive to study the archetypes that are linear transformations and see how many of their properties can be deduced just from considering only the dimensions of the domain and codomain.
-Then add in just knowledge of either the nullity or rank, and so how much more you can learn about the linear transformation.
+Then add in just knowledge of either the nullity or rank, and see how much more you can learn about the linear transformation.
 The table preceding all of the archetypes (Archetypes) could be a good place to start this analysis.

-Subsection SLELT Systems of Linear Equations and Linear Transformations the central topic of linear algebra, linear transformations, and our motivating topic from Chapter SLE, systems of linear equations.
+Subsection SLELT Systems of Linear Equations and Linear Transformations

+This subsection does not really belong in this section, or any other section, for that matter.
+It is just the right time to have a discussion about the connections between the central topic of linear algebra, linear transformations, and our motivating topic from Chapter SLE, systems of linear equations.
 We will discuss several theorems we have seen already, but we will also make some forward-looking statements that will be justified in Chapter R.